Want the low-down on Colorado College? You've come to the right place.

 Many majors allow special concentrations within broad disciplinary study.
 In addition to the regular English literature track, for example, the English major also offers a creative writing track and a film track.
 Colorado College has several combined or distributed majors for students whose interests require concentrated work in more than one department.

 Student Retention and Graduate Study

-Excluding students who take a temporary personal leave, 86 percent of CC students graduate within five years.
-71 percent begin graduate work within five years of graduation.
+Excluding students who take a temporary personal leave, 88 percent of CC students graduate within six years.
+46% of graduates were found to have begun or have completed graduate work within five years of graduation.

 Colorado College accepts the Common Application and requires a supplemental form.
 The application fee is $60 and is non-refundable.

-Early Action (non-binding) deadline is November 15; notification comes in mid-January.
+- Early Action (non-binding) deadline is November 10; notification comes in late-December.

 The reply date for both early and regular action applicants is May 1.